Ky7m/netai-chat-with-your-data/README.md

   - ResourceGroup: The name of the resource group to use.
   - Location: The Azure region to use.

-Consider the following example for the *appsettings.json* file in the eShopAppHost project configuration:
+Consider the following example for the *appsettings.json* file in the `ChatWYData.AppHost` project configuration:

 ```json
 {